 Dealing With Doubt from Judgment

-A lot of people doubt others because they believe they have the right to judge them.
+A lot of people doubt others because they believe they have the right to judge.

 Whether you realize it not, there are people around you who view you a certain way.

-They think they know what you’re capable of and what your limitations are.
-They think they know how far you’re going and what’s out of your league.
+They believe they know how far you’re going and what’s out of your league.